cockpit-project/cockpit/doc/protocol.md

  * "unix": Open a channel with the given unix socket.
  * "port": Open a channel with the given TCP port on localhost.
+ * "tls": Set to a (currently empty) object to use an https connection.

 You may also specify these options: